dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 With the preceding configuration file and default server, Nginx accepts public traffic on port 80 with host header `example.com` or `*.example.com`.
 Requests not matching these hosts won't get forwarded to Kestrel.
 Nginx forwards the matching requests to Kestrel at `http://127.0.0.1:5000`.
 For more information, see [How nginx processes a request](https://nginx.org/docs/http/request_processing.html).
 To change Kestrel's IP/port, see [Kestrel: Endpoint configuration](xref:fundamentals/servers/kestrel/endpoints).

 > [!WARNING]
 > Failure to specify a proper [server_name directive](https://nginx.org/docs/http/server_names.html) exposes your app to security vulnerabilities.
 Subdomain wildcard binding (for example, `*.example.com`) doesn't pose this security risk if you control the entire parent domain (as opposed to `*.com`, which is vulnerable).
-For more information, see [rfc7230 section-5.4](https://tools.ietf.org/html/rfc7230#section-5.4).
+For more information, see [RFC 9110: HTTP Semantics (Section 7.2: Host and :authority)](https://www.rfc-editor.org/rfc/rfc9110#field.host).

 Once the Nginx configuration is established, run `sudo nginx -t` to verify the syntax of the configuration files.
 If the configuration file test is successful, force Nginx to pick up the changes by running `sudo nginx -s reload`.